-Output Control and Level Meter
+Output Control

-The Output control and Output level meter are related to the signals going to Outputs 1 and 2 on the back of your Scarlett 2i2, the outputs you'd most often connect to monitor speakers.
+Output controls the signals going to the first two Outputs on the back of your Scarlett, the outputs you'd most often connect to speakers.

 The Output control sets the level at the outputs from nothing (fully anti-clockwise) to full-scale output (fully clockwise).